 Duties and responsibilities of the Legal Representative

-A legal representative will be responsible for opening a corporate bank account for the company.
+A legal representative in Mexico will be responsible for opening a corporate bank account for the company.
 This process requires evidence of a fiscal address, an official Mexican ID and entering contractual agreements with a bank.
 Your legal representative may attend to any official notifications received government authorities.

 Ultimately, the company is responsible for any notices that are mishandled.
 Therefore, it is key your representative has a clear understanding of Mexican taxation and accounting principles for compliance purposes.

 Your legal representative in Mexico has the power to sign contracts and enter employment agreements with staff.
 In the event of any employment disputes, your legal representative can represent the company before a labour tribunal or government authority.